-The Commission adopts a new §809.44 in order to set limits on Board policies regarding liability insurance for child care providers.
-Prior to this change the Boards had flexibility in determining if general liability insurance would be required and the amount of the liability insurance required for child care providers with signed agreements to serve TWC subsidized children.
-The rule changes in §809.44 will align the liability insurance requirements for child care with the state requirements stipulated in Chapter 42 of the Human Resources Code.
+The Commission proposes a new §809.44 by changing subsection (a) and adding subsections (b), (c), and (d) in order to set limits on Board policies regarding liability insurance for child care providers.
+Current rules give the Boards flexibility in determining if general liability insurance will be required and the amount of the liability required for child care providers with signed agreements to serve TWC subsidized children.
+The proposed rule changes in §809.44 will align the liability insurance requirements for child care with the state requirements stipulated in Chapter 42 of the Human Resources Code.

 State law (§42.049 of the Human Resource Code) requires only licensed child care centers to carry \$300,000 per occurrence in general liability insurance.
-If a center is unable to secure liability insurance or has exhausted the liability limits stipulated in its policy, state law permits the Texas Department of Family and Protective and Regulatory Services (TDFPSPRS) to exempt the center from this requirement, and the center must notify parents that they do not carry liability insurance.
-Furthermore, state law does not require child care homes to carry liability insurance to be licensed or registered by TDFPSPRS.
+If a center is unable to secure liability insurance or has exhausted the liability limits stipulated in its policy, the Texas Department of Protective and Regulatory Services (TDPRS) may exempt the center from this requirement, and the center must notify parents that they do not carry liability insurance.
+Furthermore, child care homes do not have to carry liability insurance to be licensed or registered by TDPRS.

-Many Boards, however, in their agreements with child care providers require liability insurance in excess of the \$300,000, require providers to list the contractor as the "additional insured" in the provider's policy, and do not allow an exemption from the liability insurance requirement as stipulated in the state standards.
-Most Boards also require liability insurance in their agreements with licensed and registered child care homes, even though these providers are not required by state law have general liability insurance.
+Many Boards, however, in their agreements with child care providers require liability insurance in excess of the \$300,000 and do not allow an exemption from the requirement as stipulated in the state standards.
+Most Boards also require liability insurance in their agreements with licensed and registered child care homes, even though these providers are not required by the state to have general liability insurance.

-It is the intent of the Commission that Boards not place additional requirements on child care providers that are not required by state law.
+It is the intent of the Commission that Boards not add additional requirements on child care providers that are not required by state law.
 State law requires liability insurance in the amount of \$300,000 per occurrence only for licensed child care centers.
-TDFPSPRS is the agency responsible for regulating the child care industry and thereby enforces the licensing requirements for that industry.
+TDPRS is the agency responsible for regulating the child care industry and thereby enforces the licensing requirements for that industry.

 Boards do not have the authority to regulate or license child care providers in any way, including requiring that providers maintain or obtain liability insurance.
-The Boards' role is to ensure that providers that are required to meet the state's licensing requirements are in good standing with TDFPSPRS.
+The Boards' roles are to ensure that providers that are required to meet the state's licensing requirements are in good standing with TDPRS.
 Boards are responsible for ensuring that parent choice is the basic foundation upon which the services are delivered.
 To that end, Boards' contractors may inform parents of the state's licensing requirements so parents can make informed decisions when selecting a child care provider as part of the required consumer education.

-Other than consumer education, the Commission intends that no funds be expended on regulatory activities relating to the licensing or monitoring of child care providers, as that is the express statutory authority of TDFPSPRS and not an appropriate use of funds by a Board or a Board's contractor.
+Other than consumer education, the Commission intends that no funds be expended on regulatory activities relating to the licensing or monitoring of child care providers, as that is the expressed statutory authority of TDPRS and not an appropriate use of funds by a Board or a Board's contractor.
 Boards must ensure that they and their contractors do not create the appearance of regulating child care providers.
-The Boards should take steps to ensure that parents are not under the impression that child care providers with agreements are "approved" or otherwise "regulated" by the Boards or contractors, as this would be contrary to the statutory division of authority between the TDFPSPRS and TWC intended by the Legislature.
+The Boards should take steps to ensure that parents are not under the impression that child care providers with agreements are "approved" or otherwise "regulated" by the Boards or contractors as this would be contrary to the statutory division of authority between the TDPRS and TWC intended by the legislature.